fungirox/spotify-api-resume/README.md

 The selection will appear on the main page instantly, you can change it by clicking again in the album cover.
 <img alt="show-album" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/7-album-selected.png" />

-***Note:** Currently, if you use the dropdown, it will reset the album and note input.
-It’s temporal and I will fix it soon*
+***Note:** Currently, if you use the dropdown, it will reset the album and note input. and i will fix it soon. ver 1.0*

 6. Add a short description of yourself in the text input
 <img alt="show-album" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/8-about-me.png" />